FreeRADIUS/freeradius-server/raddb/README.md

 	$ make asciidoc

 from the top-level directory.
-The configuration files here will be converted to Asciidoc with markup, and places in the `doc/raddb/` directory.
+The configuration files here will be converted to Asciidoc with markup, and placed in the `doc/raddb/` directory.